nisuliHettiarachchi/Sentiment_Analysis_on_Yelp_Reviews_Dataset_with_BERT_and_RoBERTa/README.md

    - Results will be saved in the `results/` directory.

 ## Acknowledgements
-- Hugging Face for the transformer models.
+- Hugging Face for the transformer models - https://huggingface.co/SamLowe/roberta-base-go_emotions
-- CardiffNLP for the Twitter RoBERTa model.
+- CardiffNLP for the Twitter RoBERTa model - https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest
 - Yelp for the dataset.